-IGCC Launches Grant on Climate Change and Security
+IGCC Call For Proposals on Climate Change and Security Closes Oct.
+31

-The University of California Institute on Global Conflict and Cooperation (IGCC) has launched a new call for proposals on the security implications of climate change.
-University of California ladder rank faculty are eligible to apply and proposals will be accepted on a range of sub-themes including migration and border disputes; trade and global value chains; energy, food supplies, and infrastructure; political violence, radicalization, and fragility; implications for militaries and the defense community; and international governance.
+The University of California Institute on Global Conflict and Cooperation (IGCC) has launched a new Request For Proposals on the Security Implications of Climate Change (application deadline: Oct.
+31, 2022).
+University of California ladder rank faculty are eligible to apply.
+Proposals will be accepted on a range of sub-themes including migration and border disputes; trade and global value chains; energy, food supplies, and infrastructure; political violence, radicalization, and fragility; implications for militaries and the defense community; and international governance.

 “IGCC has a longstanding commitment to supporting research on challenges that have the potential to lead to large-scale conflict and instability, especially challenges that demand global cooperation to solve.
 The security implications of climate change fit squarely within our mission,” says IGCC associate director Lindsay Morgan.
 “We are really excited to be able to support scholars across UC campuses working in this space, and hope ultimately to help create a community and position the UC system as a leader in this critical but still nascent space.”